slxkv/Coffee_Shop_Overview/README.md

 ## Insights Deep Dive

-- Every month, sales for all outlets saw an increment ranging from 10% to 30% (except for February).
-- We can also found that hot drinks are more popular that iced drinks by 10%, knowing the fact that this cafe is specialized in Coffee House.
+### Peak Hours and Days

+- Monday and Wednesdays have the lowest sales figures at $29.84K and $26.09K respectively while the weekend have the highest sales figures.
+- Peak sales occur between 9 AM and 12 PM, which is the most significant period for sales revenue and sales are consistently lower in the afternoon (after 12 PM) and evening.

+### Sales Overview:

+- **Sales by Store:** Paradigm Mall is the highest revenue driver with $146.1K, indicating strong performance at this location.
+Monitoring individual store performance will help understand regional preferences and sales trends.
+- **Product Performance:** Hot beverages are the top revenue generators, with Hot Flat White accounting for 19.02% of total hot beverage sales.
+This then followed by cake desserts and cold beverages.

 ## Recommendation

 Based on the insights derived from RFM analysis, here are strategic recommendations:

 **1. Promotional Analysis:**
-   - Consider offering discounts or cross-selling promotion during peak hours to boost sales and enhance customer experience.
+   - Consider offering cross-selling promotion during peak hours to boost sales and introduce less popular item that costumers might interested
-   -
+   - Offering discounts especially during less popular days which could improve traffic during off-peak days.

 **2. Key Performance Indicators (KPIs):**
 - Establish KPIs to measure the success of marketing efforts, customer satisfaction, and staff efficiency.